clostra/newnode/docs/newnode-spec.md

 ## Policy Settings

-An app incorporating dCDN MAY change the defaults for policy settings.
+An app incorporating NewNode MAY change the defaults for policy settings.
 In addition, an app MAY expose some or all of these settings to a user and allow the user to override the app's defaults.
-There are, thus, three levels of decision-making: the dCDN spec, which provides the defaults suitable for the widest variety of apps, an app developer, who can change the defaults to what makes the most sense for the specific app and its users, and, finally, the user.
+There are, thus, three levels of decision-making: the NewNode spec, which provides the defaults suitable for the widest variety of apps, an app developer, who can change the defaults to what makes the most sense for the specific app and its users, and, finally, the user.